When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Key Details

-• Feel: Firm (7), with gentle cradling.
-Couples feel only minimal motion transfer.
+• Feel: Medium firm (6) with gentle cradling.
+Couples feel minimal motion transfer.

 • What It’s Made Of: Top layer is gel-infused memory foam.
-The second layer is a responsive polyfoam, and the bottom layer is dense polyfoam.
+The second layer is a responsive polyfoam, and the support core is composed of pocketed coils over dense base foam.
 There’s an optional cooling Celliant cover.

 Scoring & Reviews